DarkMio/RedditRover/docs/pages/baseclass.rst

     :param submission: A single comment.
     :rtype: Bool or NoneType

-.. py:classmethod:: update_procedure(self, thing_id, created, lifetime, last_updated, interval):
+.. py:function:: update_procedure(self, thing_id, created, lifetime, last_updated, interval):

     Gets called when you stored a comment or a submission in the update table.